 Attend a Workshop or Webinar

 The Center for Faculty Excellence and the Learning & Innovative Technologies teams have put together a series of workshops and webinars.
 Visit the CFE Events page for topics, dates, and times.
-Announcements will be sent out via the Keep Teaching Sakai site, IC Teach email, and posted to Intercom.
+Announcements will be sent out via the IC Teach email and posted to Intercom.
 Watch your email inbox for more information.

-Build a Sakai Course Site and Make it your Central Meeting Point
+Build a Canvas Course Site and Make it your Central Meeting Point

-We are prioritizing the use of Sakai for facilitating course continuity.
-Every instructor can create a course shell that is tied to the official Homer Roster, and most instructors already have a current Sakai site for their classes.
-Sakai is a system with which all students are familiar, and it can securely allow you to communicate with your classes, deliver content, engage in assessment and dialogue, and manage course logistics.
+We are prioritizing the use of Canvas for facilitating course continuity.
+Every instructor has a course shell that is tied to the official Homer Roster.
+Canvas is Ithaca College's preferred learning management system with which all students should be familiar, and it can securely allow you to communicate with your classes, deliver content, engage in assessment and dialogue, and manage course logistics.

 Learn to use Zoom Conferencing Software

 Zoom is a web conferencing solution at Ithaca College.
 Hold everything from virtual office hours, online lectures, and large discussions with breakout rooms.
 You can even use Zoom to pre-record a presentation to your students.
 Even if you have never used Zoom for instruction before, you can learn the basics quickly.
-The Zoom tool has already been added to all Sakai sites for ease of access for instructors and students.
+The Zoom tool is available to be added to all Canvas sites for ease of access for instructors and students.

 Make Sure Your Teaching Materials are Available from Anywhere

-Backup your personal teaching materials (some of which may be stored on your Ithaca College issued computer) to online storage such as Microsoft OneDrive or a Sakai Resource folder in case you cannot make it to campus.
+Back up your personal teaching materials (some of which may be stored on your Ithaca College-issued computer) to online storage such as Microsoft OneDrive, Kaltura media.ithaca.edu for media, or Leganto Couse Readings for all pdfs.
 Visit the IT Knowledge Base for several articles about Microsoft OneDrive for more information and how to back up your computer files.